Community Wood Smoke Reduction Program

 For more information about the program, and to find out if your old wood burning appliance and your new replacement appliance qualify, visit the FVRD's Wood Smoke Reduction Program Website.

-Get rid of that old wood stove - improve air quality and save money!
+Improve air quality and save money!